-Taxpayers who are parties to state contracts may subtract from Federal taxable income or Federal adjusted gross income 10% of qualified payments to minority subcontractors or \$100,000, whichever is less, per taxable year.
+A corporation which is a party to state contracts may subtract from Federal taxable income 10% of qualified payments to minority subcontractors or \$100,000, whichever is less, per taxable year.
 The Commissioner of the Department of Administrative Services maintains a list of certified minority subcontractors for the Revenue Department and general public.
-To register as a minority subcontractor or to view the list, visit https://ssl.doas.state.ga.us/VendorDB/mainframe.jsp.
+To register as a minority subcontractor or to view the list, visit the DOAS website at https://ssl.doas.state.ga.us/VendorDB/ mainframe.jsp.